 Beware of people soliciting or offering rides to you-they are not valid taxi drivers and will overcharge.
 (Refer to the movie TAKEN for what not to do upon arrival in France!)

-EDUCO Spring 2017 CALENDAR
+EDUCO SPRING 2020 CALENDAR

-Wednesday, January 10 EDUCO student arrival, initial info session, and bus tour.
+Tuesday, January 7

-Check in at Citadines (Place d'Italie) at 3 PM.
+EDUCO student arrival & initial info session Check in at Citadines (Place d'Italie) at 3PM